 In addition to the art expo, the Biennale umbrella includes a dance series, a kids' carnival (usually occurring in February), a contemporary music festival, a theater festival, and the Venice International Film Festival, held in September on the Venice Lido.
 The film festival, founded in 1932, is the oldest international film festival in the world and it draws many famous actors, directors, and other members of the film industry.

 So if you're in Venice in September, be on the lookout for celebrities.

 Since 1980, the Biennale has added the design world of architecture to its repertoire.
 The Architecture Biennale is held every two years in even-numbered years and has become very popular.
 So you're likely to find some kind of Biennale events almost any time of year.

 If you're visiting Venice when La Biennale is not in session, you can still see a lot of the works that have been featured in past expositions.
 Visit the Palazzo Corner della Ca' Grande, where you can see displays of past exhibits and Biennale catalogs.
 Additionally, the Peggy Guggenheim Collection, located in a grand villa in the Dorsoduro district, contains a treasure trove of contemporary artworks from many artists that have been featured in past Biennales.

 Venice Biennale Art Expo Visiting Information

-The Public Gardens, where the main expo is held, are on Viale Trento in the eastern part of the city called the Castello district (see Venice Sestiere Map), where you'll also find the Arsenale and Naval History Museum.
+The Public Gardens, where the main expo is held, are on Viale Trento in the eastern part of the city called the Castello district, where you'll also find the Arsenale and Naval History Museum.
 There are two vaporetto stops, Giardini and Giardini Biennale.
-The Public Gardens were originally created by Napoleon who drained marsh land to create the park and have hosted the Biennale since 1895.
+The Public Gardens were originally created by Napoleon who drained marshland to create the park and has hosted the Biennale since 1895.